wilsonh0/tp/docs/UserGuide.md

 - `TAG` refers to the tag that we want to add to the target employee.
 It must be a non-empty string and can only contain letters, numbers, spaces, `'` and `-`.
 - If the employee already has the same tag, an error message will be shown.
 - All parameters are compulsory and error message will be shown if any of the parameters is not provided.
-- All parameters must be in correct format as described above, if not, an error message will be shown.
+- All parameters must be in their respective valid format as described above, if not, an error message will be shown.

 **Format:**
 ```properties